-Firms providing NDT (Non-Destructive Testing) services on ship and offshore structures/components subject to classification, need to fulfil the requirements set out in this Appendix.
+1.1.1 Firms providing NDT (Non-Destructive Testing) services on yachts and offshore structures/components subject to classification, need to fulfil the requirements set out in this Appendix.
 In this Appendix, such firms will be referred to as the Supplier.